 There are different types of soups and well known to different tribes in Nigeria and this banga soup is one of the most popular soups.
 Like other recipe or food, it has a different method of preparations.
 Thanks to Dr. Helen, one of our friends in Texas.
 While we were still living in Texas, she thought me how to make these soups most of the Eastern/Igbo soups or food even some of the Northern recipes that are not well known to my tribe; Yoruba.

-Banga soups also known as palm nut soup are mostly prepared with fresh palm nut extract, I don’t have access to it so I improvise with the canned palm nut.
+Banga soup also known as palm nut soup is mostly prepared with fresh palm nut extract, I don’t have access to it so I improvise with the canned palm nut.
 Using fresh palm nut takes time because you’ll need to remove all the dirt by washing, boil until the nuts are soft then pound.

 Fresh palm nut extract is the best for making this soup but I’m not sure if I want to go through that process even if I have access to it…lol.
 If you can get the fresh one please use it, it’s definitely the real deal.
 This soup is mostly paired with starch but you can use any swallow or side of your choice.

 - 250 Grams Palm nut extract (or palm nut fruits)

 - Protein of choice (I used shrimps, fish, and beef)